 Cause

-Scenario 1 --> Fresh installation of BE 25 - A maximum of only 1 local and 2 shared devices can remain online when Deduplication concurrent device per server limit is exceeded.
-OST and MSCP-C devices are not impacted, so more number of OST and MSDP-C devices can be added.
+A maximum of 1 local and 2 shared deduplication devices can remain online when Deduplication concurrent device per server limit is exceeded.
+There will still be some concurrency available for some more OST and MSDPC devices to be added.

-Scenario 3 --> Upgrade from BE 23 to BE 25 - A maximum of only 1 local and 3 shared devices can remain online when Deduplication concurrent device per server limit is exceeded.
-OST and MSCP-C devices are impacted and so, more number of OST and MSDP-C devices cannot be added.
+A maximum of 1 local and 4 shared deduplication devices can remain online when Deduplication concurrent device per server limit is exceeded.
+No more OST and MSDPC devices can be added.

 Solution

-Solution 1 --> Un-share any one of the shared Deduplication folders and restart BE services.
-Once the deduplication concurrent devices are within the limit, the Deduplication folder will appear online.
+Un-share one of the Deduplication folders and restart BE services.
+Once the concurrent devices are within the limit, sharing or adding new MSDPC storage will work.

-Solution 2 --> Create the following registry key on the affected Backup Exec server and restart Backup Exec services –
+Create following registry key on affected BE servers (CAS and MBES server) and restart BE services –

 HKEY_LOCAL_MACHINE\SOFTWARE\Software\Veritas\Backup Exec For Windows\Adamm